lankastersky/neuromantic/readme.md

 - Check Bias Variance trade-off to avoid under and overfitting
 - Use more GPUs for faster computation

+Back-propagation problems:
+- it requires labeled training data; while almost all data is unlabeled
+- the learning time does not scale well, which means it is very slow in networks with multiple hidden layers
+- it can get stuck in poor local optima, so for deep nets they are far from optimal.

 ### Convolutional Neural Networks

 ### Distributed Neural Networks